 If you live in Canada, the answer is generally “yes.”
 If you live in Europe, Asia, Africa, Australia, or South America, the answer is “it depends.”
 Some regions have the required test centers available for you and others do not.
 If you are interested, email me at [email protected] and I will investigate for you.

 Also, to be clear, the DIY Degree process leads to an American degree.
 My understanding is that American degrees are valued worldwide, but I strongly recommend checking with your employer, desired graduate school, or other institutions of interest first to confirm an American degree will be acceptable in your situation.

 You can partially test out of other majors, however.
-If you want a liberal arts degree (psychology, sociology, criminal justice, etc.) or a technology degree you can test out of anywhere from 60%-80% of the requirements, and take online or local courses for subjects that lack exam options.
+If you want a liberal arts degree (psychology, sociology, criminal justice, etc.) or a technology degree you can test out of anywhere from 60%-80% of the requirements, and use other degree acceleration techniques to earn the credits you cannot test out of.

 Some majors are not well-suited for the DIY Degree.
 These include subjects requiring lots of hands-on instruction and/or lab time, including: engineering, biology, music, architecture, etc.

 No matter which degree you want, you can test out of the “general education” requirements (ie, the first two years of classes that all majors require.)
 This alone produces a savings of anywhere from $10,000-$50,000 or more.

 In general, yes.
-As long as your credits are from a regionally accredited two-year or four-year institution (such as a community college or state or private university) they should be applicable toward your DIY Degree plan.
-The school you enroll at will make the ultimate determination.
+As long as your credits were earned in a regionally accredited two-year or four-year institution (such as a community college or state or private university) they should be applicable toward your DIY Degree plan.

 Yes!
 Although I encourage students to enroll at distance learning schools like Excelsior College (because they allow unlimited transfer credit and rapid degree completion) I understand not every student wants to leave the college they currently attend.
 In that case, your school likely allows a certain amount of credit-by-examination (typically 30-60 credits worth) which enables you to graduate faster for less.